Injustice: Gods Among Us: Plot

 During a Regime attack on the Insurgency's hideout, Wonder Woman is teleported by Ares to Themyscira, where she defeats her Regime counterpart and convinces the Amazons to defect to the Insurgency.
 Meanwhile, prime Batman convinces his counterpart to bring prime Superman over to help.
-During the ensuing battle, Superman overpowers the Regime's top lieutenants and persuades Yellow Lantern to surrender, before confronting his counterpart at the Fortress of Solitude, pitying his loss yet declaring the planet needs freedom.
+During the ensuing battle, prime Superman overpowers the Regime's top lieutenants and persuades Yellow Lantern to surrender, before confronting his counterpart at the Fortress of Solitude, pitying his loss yet declaring the planet needs freedom.
 When Regime Superman vows to bring prime Lois over, his prime counterpart reminds him Lois would be horrified at the tyrant he has become.

-Following Regime Superman's defeat, the Regime is dissolved and its members imprisoned, barring Flash, who is paroled, and Yellow Lantern, who is taken to Oa to be rehabilitated.
-While the prime heroes and Joker return to their universe, Insurgency Batman and prime Superman oversee the imprisonment of the latter's counterpart within a cell emitting red sun radiation that renders him powerless.
-As they walk away, Superman admits that he could also go down a dark path if a similar tragedy happened to him.
-Batman says that he hopes this never happens, but will stand up to him even if so.
-Superman chuckles and tells him to get in line.
-Regime Superman's eyes glow red, indicating he still has some degree of his powers left.
+Following Regime Superman's defeat, the Regime is dissolved, and its members imprisoned; Regime Flash is paroled, while Yellow Lantern is taken to Oa to be rehabilitated.
+The prime heroes and Joker return to their universe but not before Insurgency Batman and prime Superman oversee the imprisonment of the latter's counterpart within a cell emitting red sun radiation that renders him powerless.
+When Superman admits that he could also go down a dark path if a similar tragedy happened to him, Insurgency Batman assures that he will stand up to him if so.
+Superman merely chuckles and tells him to get in line.
+As they walk away, Regime Superman's eyes glow red, indicating he still has some degree of his powers left.